Originating as a farm dog in Flanders, Belgium, the Bouvier Des Flandres temperament is loyal, intelligent, and familial.

 Bouvier Des Flandres Rescue and Adoption

-If you’ve decided on Bouvier Des Flandres adoption, the American Bouvier Rescue League is a great place to start.
+If you’ve decided on a Bouvier Des Flandres adoption, the American Bouvier Rescue League is a great place to start.

 They have information about the breed as well as Bouvier Des Flandres available for adoption.